LoopKit/LoopWorkspace/README.md

 ## Run Script - Answer the Questions

 First time users should run the script and answer the questions.
-Copy, paste and hit enter in a terminal.
+Copy and paste in a terminal.

 ``` title="Execute Utilities to Clean Profiles and Derived Data"
 /bin/bash -c "$(curl -fsSL https://git.io/JImiE)"